tkassila/javaplayer/README.md

 Buttons 4 - 6 are corresponds buttons existing on Daisy 2 device like Victor etc.

+On volume control + key is playing louder sound and - key means quieter sound.

 ### Player file types

 This java player can play or show next kind of files: